sowbyspencer/activity-app-server/README.md

 ## Version History

+### v1.0.8 (2025-06-30)

+- Improved activity editing to update only changed fields, including robust image update, deletion, and addition logic (database and server filesystem).
+- Implemented full activity deletion, with cascading removal of images from both the database and server filesystem.
+- Enhanced API endpoints and backend logic for activity and image management.

 ### v1.0.7 (2025-06-19)

 - Added `/activities/leave` endpoint: Users can now leave/unlike an activity, which removes them from the group chat, deletes direct chats if there are no other shared activities, and cleans up all related swipe records and messages.